Breath of the Wild 2 is Nintendo’s biggest upcoming game, but it’s not coming out anytime soon.

 It’s unclear exactly what that might mean, even now that we’ve seen gameplay, but it could add up to a more impressive story (Breath of the Wild’s plot was a little lackluster) and even better horse mechanics (though BOTW’s horses were already great).

-Will Breath of the Wild 2 launch with Switch Pro?
+Will Breath of the Wild 2 launch with a Switch Pro?

 One of the bigger rumors circulating is that Nintendo might release Breath of the Wild 2 alongside a new Switch model.
 That seems like a logical conclusion considering that the first game launched with the current Switch model.
 The reality here?
 Don’t get your hopes up.